shambhavisivan/frame-agreement/documentation/release-notes/src/md/Resolved issues.md

 ## T-52655: Product Contract Attachment with null body

-Save button in the Fa editor page has been disable until the attachment for the Frame Agreement is loaded.
+The Save button on the Frame Agreement editor page is now disabled until the Frame Agreement Attachment is fully loaded.